While choosing the right bank for travel might not seem like a priority, it can save you more money than you’d expect.

 “I am a digital nomad and I use Wise whilst currently living in Thailand.
 I receive my salary from my online teaching job into my Wise account and then I can take the money straight from there using my card.
 I can also convert it into other currencies too and can send out to other bank accounts easily.” – Stef.

 Remember: These cards don’t help you avoid individual ATM fees.
 They only allow you to avoid bank fees and offer a better exchange rate than a normal debit card.

 If you cannot apply for any of the above borderless accounts, or you do not live in a country where these cards are available yet, your best bet is to look for a bank account that offers a good debit card or credit card that you can use when you travel.
 You should be looking for:

 - One that doesn’t charge foreign transaction fees when you use your card.

 - One that has favourable exchange rates.

-- Voted #1 bank for Americans to use when travelling.
+- Voted #1 bank for Americans when travelling.

-- They have unlimited fee-free cash withdrawals when you travel and use ATMs all over the world.
+- They have unlimited fee-free cash withdrawals no matter where you are in the world.

 Australia – ING Bank

 - Easy and free to sign up online for Australian citizens.